 In the next position, we have the businesses that are located near you.
 Google takes into account your computer or phone location and returns the closest results, and gives you the option to browse more places.
 TIP: If you have not already claimed your GOOGLE MY BUSINESS location, you can do that by signing into your Google Account and setting that up.

 4. Organic Search Results

-Now we have the organic search results, or in other words, these are the results that are here because the content of these pages answers the search query the best.
+Now we have the organic google search result, or in other words, these are the results that are here because the content of these pages answers the search query the best.
 In this result you can see that there are results for a school that offers graphic design courses, followed by an employment site that offers jobs for graphic design, then Yelp, which is a large directory of business that offer Graphic Design, and then my business, Dynamite Design.
 You can see how the order of the results shaped up…the search term was Graphic Design and Google showed us the schools that offer Graphic Design, followed by employment for Graphic Design and then it drilled down to the businesses offering Graphic Design.
 That’s logical.
 TIP: See where it says PEOPLE ALSO ASK…that is the area that shows what people are typically asking.
 If you can provide a good answer to those questions, then your web page can rank there.
 Typically, you will see results in there from blogs, wikipedia and other resourceful websites.
 BIGGER TIP: When you blog about a subject, or question, make it as broad as you can so that your answer is relevant and useful…landing you a better chance of getting your information there than your competition.